warrendt/CopilotZ2H/Session 2/README.md

-# CZTH Session 2: Assembling Your AI Council
+# 👩‍⚖️ CopilotZ2H Session 2: Assembling Your AI Council

 Welcome to the resource hub for **Session 2: Assembling Your AI Council**, part of the Copilot Zero To Hero Journey (CZTH).
 This repository contains materials designed to help organisations establish a cross-functional AI Council to guide responsible and impactful adoption of Microsoft Copilot.